MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/mixed-reality.md

 ---
-title: What is Mixed Reality?
+title: What is mixed reality?
 description: Discussion on mixed reality, demonstrating the use of AR and VR devices on the mixed reality spectrum.
 author: qianw211
 ms.author: v-qianwen
-ms.date: 07/01/2021
+ms.date: 12/05/21
 ms.topic: article
-keywords: Mixed Reality, holographic, AR, VR, MR, XR, augmented reality, virtual reality, explanation, case study, mixed reality headset, windows mixed reality headset, virtual reality headset, what is virtual reality, what is augmented reality ms.localizationpriority: high
+keywords: mixed reality, holographic, AR, VR, MR, XR, augmented reality, virtual reality, explanation, case study, mixed reality headset, windows mixed reality headset, virtual reality headset, what is virtual reality, what is augmented reality ms.localizationpriority: high
 ---

-# What is Mixed Reality?
+# What is mixed reality?

-Mixed reality is the next wave in computing followed by mainframes, PCs, and smartphones.
+Mixed reality is the next wave in computing following mainframes, PCs, and smartphones.
 Mixed reality is going mainstream for consumers and businesses.
-It liberates us from screen-bound experiences, by offering instinctual interactions with data in our living spaces, among our things, and with our friends.
-Online explorers, in hundreds of millions around the world, have experienced mixed reality through their handheld devices.
+It liberates us from screen-bound experiences by offering instinctual interactions with data in our living spaces and with our friends.
+Online explorers, numbering in the hundreds of millions around the world, have experienced mixed reality through their handheld devices.
 Mobile AR offers the most mainstream mixed reality solutions today on social media.
-People may not even realize that the AR filters they use on Instagram are Mixed Reality experiences.
-Microsoft Mixed Reality is to take all these user experiences to the next level with a combination of truly stunning holographic representations of people, high fidelity holographic 3D models and the real world around them.
+People may not even realize that the AR filters they use on Instagram are mixed reality experiences.
+Windows Mixed Reality takes all these user experiences to the next level with a combination of truly stunning holographic representations of people and high fidelity holographic 3D models and the real world around them.

 ![Point and commit with hands on HoloLens 2](images/02_MixedRealitySlashMixedReality.png)

-Mixed Reality is a blend of physical and digital worlds, unlocking natural and intuitive 3D human, computer, and environment interactions.
+Mixed reality is a blend of physical and digital worlds, unlocking natural and intuitive 3D human, computer, and environmental interactions.
 This new reality is based on advancements in computer vision, graphical processing, display technologies, input systems, and cloud computing.
-The term Mixed Reality was introduced in a 1994 paper by Paul Milgram and Fumio Kishino, "[A Taxonomy of Mixed Reality Visual Displays](https://search.ieice.org/bin/summary.php?id=e77-d_12_1321)."
+The term "mixed reality" was introduced in a 1994 paper by Paul Milgram and Fumio Kishino, "[A Taxonomy of mixed reality Visual Displays](https://search.ieice.org/bin/summary.php?id=e77-d_12_1321)."
 Their paper explored the concept of a *virtuality continuum* and the taxonomy of visual displays.
-Since then, the application of Mixed Reality has gone beyond displays to include:
+Since then, the application of mixed reality has gone beyond displays to include:

 * Environmental understanding: spatial mapping and anchors.
 * Human understanding: hand-tracking, eye-tracking, and speech input.